databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 # Features

--   Define, deploy, and run Databricks Asset Bundles to apply CI/CD patterns to your Databricks jobs, Delta Live Tables pipelines, and MLOps Stacks.
+-   Define, deploy, and run Declarative Automation Bundles to apply CI/CD patterns to your Databricks jobs, Delta Live Tables pipelines, and MLOps Stacks.
 -   Run local Python code files on Databricks clusters.
 -   Run notebooks and local Python code files as Databricks jobs.
 -   Set up and configure your debugging environment and Databricks Connect using a simple checklist that triggers selection dialogs.